 5. Joshua Tree National Park and Mojave National Preserve, California

-If you want to immerse yourself in the otherworldly beauty of the giant agave plants known as Joshua trees, Joshua Tree National Park is, of course, a classic choice.
+If you want to immerse yourself in the otherworldly beauty of the giant yucca plants known as Joshua trees, Joshua Tree National Park is, of course, a classic choice.
 This vast park offers dazzling vistas of its namesake attraction across two distinct desert ecosystems, as well as gardens of ocotillo, cholla cactus and many other desert plants.
 Nearby Mojave National Preserve has also been home to the largest and densest Joshua tree forest in the world — though, sadly, the park suffered a devastating fire last summer that killed as many as 1.3 million of these beloved trees.
 Park staff will be organizing volunteers to help plant new trees, likely over the winter of 2021 to 2022; more information is available on the park’s website.

 6. Olympic National Park, Washington